 Most of us think of the East or West as foodie hotspots, and the North rarely gets due credit.
 Mention Marsiling or Admiralty in a conversation and your friends will usually think of quiet HDB estates, rather than sleek cafes and restaurants.
 Yet, a kaleidoscope of delicious food is often concealed within these monochrome buildings.
 Take Woodlands for example; a forest of industrial estates and high-rise flats, this expansive district surprises with its sheer variety of tasty food.
-Here are 10 Woodlands food joints to check out!
+Here are 15 Woodlands food places to check out!

 1. Rasa Istimewa Restaurant

-Image credit: Rasa Istimewa Waterfront Restaurant’s Facebook page
+Image credit: Rasa Istimewa Waterfront Restaurant

 Not many restaurants in Singapore boast a relaxing sea view like Rasa Istimewa Waterfront Restaurant, so drop by here with your loved ones for a chill dinner.
 Resting along the coast of Woodlands Waterfront Park, this homely spot churns up both halal zi char favourites and barbecued seafood.